 What you can do in the meantime

-- Start making healthy changes in your diet, such as eating more fruits, vegetables and whole grains and reducing portion sizes.
+- Starting to make healthy changes in your diet, such as eating more fruits, vegetables and whole grains and reducing portion sizes.
+Focus on achievable, enjoyable changes.
 Eat breakfast.

-- Track how much you're eating or drinking each day so that you get a sense of how many calories you're taking in.
+- Tracking how much you're eating or drinking each day so that you get a sense of how many calories you're taking in.
 It's easy to underestimate how many calories you actually take in every day.
+Bring this information with you to your appointment.

-- Begin increasing your activity level.
+- Beginning to increase your activity level.
 Try to get up and move around your home more frequently.
 Start gradually if you aren't in good shape or aren't used to exercising.
 Even a 10-minute daily walk can help.
-If you have any health conditions, or if you're a man over age 40 or a woman over age 50, talk to your doctor before you start a new exercise program.
+If you have any health conditions, or if you're a man over age 40 or a woman over age 50, talk to your doctor or health care provider before you start a new exercise program.

 - Sacks F, et al. Comparison of weight-loss diets with different compositions of fat, protein, and carbohydrates.
 New England Journal of Medicine.
 2009;360:859.